-Cinnamon, spice and all things nice as they say – such are the scents of the seasons ahead.
+Cinnamon, spice and all things nice as they say—such are the scents of the surrounding seasons.
 Autumn candles set the scene for the winter that is soon to come, transitioning your home away from light floral fragrances and the zesty citrus notes of summertime and towards those that carry aromas of wood, tobacco, musk and all things fireside.

-In no time at all though, we’ll be decking our halls for the festivities and so the question arises of which Christmas candles and fragrances to shortlist, be it for gifting or for your own home’s seasonal scent.
-LuxDeco’s senior creative buyer, Jessica Harding reveals her own wishlist…
+In no time at all we’ll be decking our halls for the festivities and so the question arises of which Christmas candles and fragrances to shortlist, be it for gifting or for your own home’s seasonal scent.
+LuxDeco’s Senior Creative Buyer Jessica Harding reveals her own wishlist.

 A beguiling candle that’s a treat for the eyes (being decorated with the face of Fornasetti's muse, Lina Cavalierias) as much as it is for the nose.
 Illuminate it to experience its heady combination of cedarwood, sandalwood and musk at the base with laurel, incense and pink pepper as its top notes.

 The Baobab series of scented candles almost always make my shortlists for they are always so striking to behold with their statement vessels.
 This one in particular is just perfect for a Christmas candle with its berry red glass (and berry and tonka fragrance) whose hand-engraved etchings appear almost golden when the flame dances away merrily inside.

 While room diffusers and room sprays are effective at providing a room with seasonal fragrance, they can't always offer the decorative element that a scented candle can through its vessel.
 A case in point is this classic fine bone china Christmas candle by the masters at Wedgwood that is adorned with a silver fir tree and filled with spice-scented wax.